quantaosun/Dock-MD-FEP/README.md

 This Jupyter notebook shows how to run a Three-in-one simulation, i.e., docking, MD and FEP, with freely available GPU(and CPU) from Google Colab.

----

- **This notebook has NOT been thoroughly tested and validated.
-Use it at your own risk!**

----

-**This notebook is based on**
-- The MD simulation is based on [OpenMM](https://openmm.org/) and [Making-it-rain](https://twitter.com/pablitoarantes)

-- The FEP simulation is based on [Yank](http://getyank.org/latest/)

-- The docking is based on Autodock Vina derived [Gnina](https://github.com/gnina/gnina)

-- Other open-soured packages like [Open-Sourced-PyMOL](https://anaconda.org/conda-forge/pymol-open-source)/  [OpenBabel](https://github.com/openbabel/openbabel)/ [Rdkit](https://github.com/rdkit/rdkit) etc.

-- Also, some github example/tutorial repositories,  [Yank example](https://github.com/choderalab/yank-examples) and [A customized yank script](https://github.com/quantaosun/OpenMM-Yank-YAML-template)

 ## default parameters